mskim0401/SU2/README.md

 Periodic Green Gauss bug: https://github.com/su2code/SU2/pull/496<br />
 Incompressible outlet BC: SU2 v6

-Currently, only Green Gauss method can be used for the gradient calculation.<br />
 For the turbulence, SA axisymmetric source term will be added.
 Axisymmetric case with SST model is now available, but SST with FIML is unavailable yet.

 The following is readme provided by J. Holland: